 Now if Christ is preached, that He has been raised from the dead, how do some among you say that there is no resurrection of the dead?
 (1 Corinthians 15:12 NASB)

-Remember that this entire chapter was written to believers to establish that Christ had been resurrected from the dead and that they would be too.
+In fact, the entire fifteenth chapter was written to establish that Christ had been resurrected from the dead and that as believers they would be too.
 It was not written to the world at large which is why Paul says absolutely nothing one way or the other about the resurrection of unbelievers.

 (16) For if the dead are not raised, not even Christ has been raised; (17) and if Christ has not been raised, your faith is worthless; you are still in your sins.
 (18) Then those also who have fallen asleep in Christ have perished.
 (19) If we have hoped in Christ in this life only, we are of all men most to be pitied.
 (20) But now Christ has been raised from the dead, the first fruits of those who are asleep.
 (21) For since by a man came death, by a man also came the resurrection of the dead.
 (22) For as in Adam all die, so also in Christ all will be made alive.
 (23) But each in his own order: Christ the first fruits, after that those who are Christ's at His coming, (1 Corinthians 15:16-23 NASB)